buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

 Specifying initialialization code and arguments
 -----------------------------------------------

-Sometimes, we ned to do more than just calling entry points.
+Sometimes, we need to do more than just calling entry points.
 We can use the initialialization and arguments options to specify extra code to be included in generated scripts: